-Updates its activity predictions based on your feedback, so it is always leveling up.
+- Updates activity predictions based on your feedback, so it is always leveling up.

 Read on to learn how you can get the most out of the new update.

-Automatic Activity Detection is now available for all users on iOS and coming soon for Android.
+Automatic Activity Detection is now available for all Oura Ring Gen3 members on iOS and Android.